 In effect, that means that a public official must not only prove defamation but also that any factual errors were made intentionally with full knowledge that they were false or a reckless disregard for the truth on the part of the reporter.
 So, a very high bar indeed, but that doesn’t mean the press is getting away libel or abusing its constitutionally protected freedom.

 In fact, the United States ranks behind most other Western nations for press freedom, according to Reporters Without Borders.
-Even with strong legal precedents, the U.S. has fallen to 48th in the World Press Freedom Index that ranks 180 countries on their protection of media freedom.
+Even with strong legal precedents, the U.S. comes in at 45th in the World Press Freedom Index that ranks 180 countries on their protection of media freedom.

-Norway, Finland and Sweden top the list while the U.S. slipped three spots in 2019 because of violence against U.S. journalists, including the murder of Washington Post contributor Jamal Khashoggi and five Capital Gazette employees as well as restricted press access to events of public interest, bomb threats in newsrooms around the country, and anti-press rhetoric like calling the journalists “the enemy of the people.”
+Norway, Finland, Denmark and Sweden top the list while the U.S. remains behind at least 40 other countries because of violence against U.S. journalists, including the murder of Washington Post contributor Jamal Khashoggi and five Capital Gazette employees in 2019 as well as restricted press access to events of public interest, bomb threats in newsrooms around the country, and anti-press rhetoric like calling the journalists “the enemy of the people.”

 Legal experts say changing U.S. libel laws won’t be easy given that most are made by states and backed by Supreme Court precedent, but the president may have at least one powerful ally who agrees.
 Just one year ago, Justice Clarence Thomas said the landmark libel ruling, New York Times Co. v.
 Sullivan, should be reconsidered.